-The staff/carers and any other person involved in the supervision of the contact should have copies of the Placement Information Record, the risk management plan and the agreement with the parents.
+The staff/carers and any other person involved in the supervision of the contact should have copies of the Placement Plan and the agreement with the parents or relevant adults.

 Where possible, those supervising the contact should be known to the child and the family before the supervised contact takes place.

-In the event of problems emerging, the supervisors must be clear who to contact (including 'reserve options') and what details they will need to share.
+In the event of problems emerging, the supervisors must be clear who to contact and what details they will need to share.

 The supervisor's observations of the contact must be clearly recorded in the child's record and shared with the parents.

-The supervisor must immediately report to the social worker any concerns about the parents' conduct during the contact.
-The social worker in consultation with his/her manager and the Supervised Contact Team should consider the need to review the risk assessment and/or the contact arrangements in light of the concerns expressed.
+The supervisor must immediately report to the social worker any concerns about the child or parents' conduct during the contact.
+The social worker in consultation with his/her Manager should consider the need to review the risk assessment and/or the contact arrangements in light of the concerns expressed.

 Any significant reactions that the child has to contact should be reported to the child's social worker by those observing contact arrangements, for example foster carers, residential staff and/or supervisors of contact.